 - Instance group

-Notice the instance group manager and the instance group are zone-specific resources—they reside inside a single zone.
-To deploy your application across multiple zones, you have to create those resources in each zone.
+The instance group manager and the instance group can be zone-specific or regional resources.
 The instance template, on the other hand, is a project-level resource that can be reused across multiple instance group managers in any zone, in any region.

 With startup scripts, instance templates, instance group manager, and instance groups, you now have a system that can replace unhealthy instances with new ones.
 In the next section, you'll see one way in which you can define what an unhealthy instance is and how to detect it.